WGLab/DeepRepeat/README.md

 # Citing DeepRepeat
-***Please cite the publication below if you use our tool*** Qian Liu, Li Fang, Alex Mas Monteys, Shauna A. Ebanks, Beverly L. Davidson, Kai Wang.
+***Please cite the publication below if you use our tool*** Qian Liu, Li Fang, Alex Mas Monteys, Beverly L. Davidson, Kai Wang.
 Estimation of short tandem repeats by deep learning on Oxford Nanopore sequencing signals data.